 These subscribers rarely interact with campaigns.
 1-Star subscribers are good candidates for a targeted re-engagement campaign.

 These subscribers are the least interested in your campaigns.
-They may have clicked Unsubscribe, filed an Abuse Complaint, Hard Bounced 1 time, or are Blacklisted.
+They may have clicked unsubscribe, filed an abuse complaint, hard bounced 1 time, or are blocklisted in WordFly.
 They should not be emailed.
 You cannot segment by this rating.

 We've compiled answers to frequently asked questions here.
 If your question is not answered, feel free to email us to get answers.